Skip to main content

 The availability of elective courses varies from year to year, subject to the approval of the Division Head of both universities.

-SE_POL 408: Applied Data Science and Applications in social policy
+SE_POL 408: Applied Data Science and Applications in Social Policy

 This course introduces the process of using data and data science techniques to explore and examine problems or issues related to social policy.
 Data science is a new powerful approach or discipline that combines various aspects of statistics, programming, mathematics, computer science, and visualization techniques.
 In this course, we will learn the fundamentals of methods for harnessing and analyzing the vast quantities of new and heterogeneous data using the Python programming language.